Compressed-air energy storage: Projects

-As of 2022 the Gem project at Rosamond in Kern County, California was planned to provide 500 MW / 4,000 MWh of storage.
-The Pecho project in San Luis Obispo, California was planned to be 400 MW / 3,200 MWh.
+As of 2022, the Gem project at Rosamond in Kern County, California, was planned to provide 500 MW / 4,000 MWh of storage.
+The Pecho project in San Luis Obispo, California, was planned to be 400 MW / 3,200 MWh.
 The Broken Hill project in New South Wales, Australia was 200 MW / 1,600 MWh.

-In 2022 Zhangjiakou connected the world's first 100-MW "advanced" system to the grid in north China.
-It uses no fossil fuels, instead adopting supercritical thermal storage, supercritical heat exchange, high-load compression and expansion technologies.
-The plant can store 400 MWh, with 70.4% efficiency.
-A 350 MW / 1.4 GWh project started construction in Shangdong.
+In 2023, Alliant Energy announced plans to construct a 200-MWh compressed CO_{2} facility based on the Sardinia facility in Columbia County, Wisconsin.
+It will be the first of its kind in the United States.

+Compressed air energy storage may be stored in undersea caves in Northern Ireland.